The shape of differential radial flow $v_0(p_T)$, not its zero-crossing, carries physical information

-Particle production in HIJING is based on the idea of independent sources.
-If the particles used for event activity selection are independent of those used in the analysis, various two-subevent quantities involved in Eq.~\eqref{eq:8} are expected to follow simple power-law behavior with the number of sources $N_s$:
+The independent source picture underlying HIJING provides useful scaling relations that serve as internal consistency checks.
+If particles used to define event activity are statistically independent of those used in the correlation analysis, the two-subevent quantities in Eq.~\eqref{eq:8} should exhibit simple power-law scaling with the number of sources $N_s$ (approximately proportional to $\npart$ in the HIJING framework):

-Here, ``const'' represents the value of the respective observable determined by particle production within each source (e.g., each $p+p$ collision), which should also be independent of centrality.
+Here, ``const'' denotes a value determined by particle production within individual sources (i.e., within each $p+p$ collision).
+These scaling relations provide important consistency checks for our analysis and help distinguish genuine correlations from statistical artifacts.

-{\bf Results.} \underline{\it Impact of non-flow.} Figure~\ref{fig:2} shows $v_0(\pT)$ calculated in the 0--10 GeV range using three $\pTref$ selections in central collisions.
-Significant differences are observed at high $\pT$, as expected due to the dominance of non-flow correlations from jets and dijets.
-These differences extend into the low $\pT$ region, as seen in the inset, where non-flow correlations also result in a variation of the zero-crossing point with the choice of $\pTref$.
-The magnitude of $v_0(\pT)$ is also much smaller than experimental data~\cite{ATLAS:2025ztg}, supporting the interpretation that collective radial flow dominates the measurements.
+{\bf Results.} \underline{\it Impact of non-flow correlations.} Figure~\ref{fig:2} presents $v_0(\pT)$ calculated using three different $\pTref$ selections in central collisions.
+The results reveal clear differences at high $\pT$ ($>$3~GeV), as expected from the dominance of non-flow correlations from jet production.
+These differences persist into the low-$\pT$ region (see inset), where they affect the zero-crossing point depending on the choice of $\pTref$.
+This is also a region where the resonance decays can contribute significantly.
+Importantly, the overall magnitude of $v_0(\pT)$ in HIJING is much smaller than that observed in experimental data~\cite{ATLAS:2025ztg}, confirming that collective radial flow---absent in HIJING---dominates the experimental measurements.

+\underline{\it Residual multiplicity fluctuations and offset.} The central result of this paper is illustrated in Fig.~\ref{fig:3}, which compares $v_0(\pT)$-like observables obtained using three different approaches: (a) using the unnormalized spectrum $N(\pT)$ via Eq.~\eqref{eq:5}, (b) using the normalized spectrum $n(\pT)$ via Eq.~\eqref{eq:3}, and (c) using $N(\pT)$ but applying the offset correction $\Delta v_0$ calculated from Eq.~\eqref{eq:8}.